Archon: An Architecture Search Framework for Inference-Time Techniques: Appendix

-To get our model ranking for the benchmark, we calculate the model ranking by testing each model individually on the entire benchmark ($K$ = 1) in the first stage of the search.
+To get our model ranking for the benchmark, we calculate the model ranking by testing each model individually on a 20\% sample of each dataset benchmark in the first stage of the search.
 To get our fusion model ranking for the benchmark, we use the same approach, testing each model's fusion performance with an ensemble of 10 randomly selected models from the available set.
 From our experiments, we found that the best generator and fusion models could vary widely dataset to dataset, making it beneficial to perform these rankings for new datasets (\autoref{tab:generator_and_fusion_rankings}).
-For search, we use a 20\% sample of each dataset for guiding architecture search to improve the evaluation speed while getting meaningful development signal.
+For search, we use the same 20\% sample of each dataset that was used for evaluating generation and fusion, allowing us to guide architecture search with improved evaluation speed while getting meaningful development signal.

 \textbf{Comparing Search Algorithms}: In \autoref{fig:search_algorithms_comparison}, we compare the effectiveness of each search algorithm on our explored benchmarks.
 While random search guarantees the optimal \archon{} configuration, we found Bayesian optimization to be most effective in terms of tradeoff between finding the optimal configurations and minimizing the number of configurations tested.
-For 95.2\% percent of the search iterations tested in \autoref{fig:search_algorithms_comparison}, we found that Bayesian optimization had the optimal configuration amongst the four explored search algorithms.
-We use 80 initial samples for our Bayes optimization architecture search (Section \ref{sec:bayesian_optimization}).
-Bayesian optimization also found the best architecture configuration in 80.4\% less evaluations than greedy search and 87.1\% less evaluations than random search.
+For 96.0\% percent of the search iterations tested in \autoref{fig:search_algorithms_comparison}, we found that Bayesian optimization had the optimal configuration amongst the four explored search algorithms.
+We use 230 initial samples for our Bayes Optimization architecture search (Section \ref{sec:bayesian_optimization}).
+Bayesian optimization also found the best architecture configuration in 88.5\% less evaluations than greedy search and 90.4\% less evaluations than random search.